geoff-project/coi/docs/api/registration.rst

 .. function:: cernml.coi.register_envs(env_module: ~types.ModuleType)

     A no-op function such that it can appear to IDEs that a module is used.
     This has been re-exported from Gymnasium.

 .. data:: registry
     :type: EnvRegistry
     :value: EnvRegistry(ep_group="cernml.envs")

     The global variable that contains all registered environments.
-If possible, you should call the global functions instead of this variable's methods.
+It also loads environments dynamically from the entry point :ep:`cernml.envs`.

+    The global functions all call the corresponding method of this global variable, so you should prefer them where possible.

 Advanced Registration Features
 ------------------------------